 Hampi caters to everybody’s interest

 Photographer’s dreamland and a trekker’s delight, and foodies won’t be disappointed either, Hampi caters to everybody’s interest.
-If you are looking for hippies and interesting travellers to hangout with, they are all over the place.
-Interested in archeology?
-You can get lost in the caves and monuments for months; wondering how long, how many people and how much wealth it must have taken to etch every little detail on the colossal boulders.
-For wildlife enthusiasts, the town brims with butterflies, birds, interesting looking geckos, monitor lizards and other life forms.
-Needless to say, that, Hampi is a
+If you are looking for hippy joints and interesting travellers to hang out with, your search ends here.
+Interested in archaeology?
+You can get lost in the caves and monuments for months, wondering how long, how many people and how much wealth it must have taken to etch every little detail on the colossal boulders.
+For wildlife enthusiasts, the town brims with butterflies, birds, interesting looking geckos, and monitor lizards to name a few.

 A hat or an umbrella and sunscreen are a must while exploring Hampi.